AdobeDocs/analytics-platform.en/help/data-views/data-governance.md

 ## How enabled policies affect data views

-If one or more policies are turned on with C1, C2, C3, C8, C9, or C12 labels, those schema components that have certain data labels applied cannot be added to data views.
+If one or more policies are turned on with C3 or C8, those schema components that have certain data labels applied cannot be added to data views.

 These components are grayed out in the left rail [!UICONTROL Schema fields] list: